Prof. Anita Hökelmann, PhD

 Dr. Komova Elena got her PhD in Education, she works as a Head of Foreign Languages Department of Russian State University of Physical Education, Sport, Youth and Tourism (Moscow).
 Her PhD topic deals with pedagogical control of sport readiness in shooting.
 She is an academic consultant for several sport institutions in Russia.
 From 2010-2014 she was a transitional member of the ISCPES Executive Board.
 Spheres of her interest are sport pedagogy, school sport, theory and methods of sport training and language studies.
 She has more than 25 years of University teaching experiences.
 From 2009 till present time she is an organizer of Annual International Conference of Students and Young Researchers in the field of PE and Sport.
 In 2010 she was a representative of the Russian federation National Olympic Committee for school games Observer program in Brazil.
 She is a former elite athlete in skeet shooting.

-Presentation Title: »The use of information technology to assess and correct school students’ physical condition«
+Presentation Title: »Use of information technologies for evaluation and correction of school students’ physical condition«

 assoc. prof. Vladimir Ivančev, PhD, MD